7.1.12 Green and biodiverse roofs – including roof gardens

 - single-ply membrane, or

-- a liquid applied system, (cold or hot melt).
+- a liquid applied system (cold or hot melt).

-Other issues that should be considered when installing green roofs include the:
+Other issues that should be considered when installing Green Roofs include the:

-- provision of a root barrier or use a waterproofing layer that is resistant to root penetration in accordance with BS EN 13948
+- provision of a root barrier or use of a waterproofing layer that is resistant to root penetration in accordance with BS EN 13948

 - height of upstands in relation to soil height and flashings